Explore tax rule changes Setting Every Community Up for Retirement Enhancement Act.

 Some of the solutions ultimately developed may involve creative applications of previously little-used approaches.
 For example, some thought leaders are actively exploring whether additional deferral (and tax benefits) might be available by leaving an IRA to a trust that would allow the account to accumulate, taking full advantage of the permitted 10-year deferral, and then distribute to a CRUT to take advantage of the tax benefits offered by that approach.

-Such ideas—when more fully developed—may come with tax uncertainty and may only be suitable for a few more intrepid families.
+Such ideas—when more fully developed—may come with tax uncertainty and may only be suitable for more intrepid families.
 For most, a more conventional approach may be the best, although it may need to be more tailored than a “cookie cutter” solution.
 The changes which the SECURE Act has presented should be considered by all IRA owners to determine whether existing plans need to be changed.

 Janney Montgomery Scott LLC, its affiliates, and its employees are not in the business of providing tax, regulatory, accounting, or legal advice.
 These materials and any tax-related statements are not intended or written to be used, and cannot be used or relied upon, by any taxpayer for the purpose of avoiding tax penalties.
 Any such taxpayer should seek advice based on the taxpayer’s particular circumstances from an independent tax advisor.